Unidata/netcdf-fortran/docs/netcdf-f77.md

     file.
-Oring NF\_CLASSIC\_MODEL with NF\_NETCDF4 causes the netCDF library to create a netCDF-4/HDF5 data file, with the netCDF classic model enforced - none of the new features of the netCDF-4 data model may be usedin such a file, for example groups and user-defined types.
+Oring NF\_CLASSIC\_MODEL with NF\_NETCDF4 causes the netCDF library to create a netCDF-4/HDF5 data file, with the netCDF classic model enforced - none of the new features of the netCDF-4 data model may be usedinch a file, for example groups and user-defined types.

     Only netCDF-4/HDF5 files may be used with parallel I/O.